 The Federal Transit Administration, Metro and TriMet are the co-lead agencies for the environmental review process.

-Get information on this process in this March 2017 project newsletter, or learn more below.
+Get information on this process in this March 2017 project newsletter.

 Draft Environmental Impact Statement

 The lead agencies are currently preparing a draft Environmental Impact Statement on the proposed light rail project.
 The draft is anticipated for release in late 2017.